homalg-project/HomalgProject.jl/docs/src/examples.md

 GAP: The category of graded left f.p. modules over Q[x,y] (with weights [ 1, 1 ])

-julia> InfoOfInstalledOperationsOfCategory( Sgrmod ) 40 primitive operations were used to derive 292 operations for this category which constructively
+julia> InfoOfInstalledOperationsOfCategory( Sgrmod ) 40 primitive operations were used to derive 325 operations for this category which algorithmically
 * IsMonoidalCategory
 * IsAbelianCategoryWithEnoughProjectives
+and furthermore mathematically
+* IsSymmetricClosedMonoidalCategory (but not yet algorithmically)

 julia> #ListPrimitivelyInstalledOperationsOfCategory( Sgrmod )